Diocese of Gallup: 1939 to 2000

 Pope Pius XII erected the Diocese of Gallup on December 16, 1939, taking its territory from the Archdiocese of Santa Fe and the Diocese of Tucson.
-The pope named Bernard T. Espelage as the first bishop of Gallup.

-During Espelage's 29-year tenure, the Catholic population of the diocese increased from 30,000 to 79,260.
+The pope named Bernard T. Espelage as the first bishop of Gallup.During Espelage's 29-year tenure, the Catholic population of the diocese increased from 30,000 to 79,260.
 The number of priests went from 32 to 108 and the number of parishes from 17 to 53.
-Espelage retired in 1969.
+Espelage retired as bishop of Gallup in 1969.
 That same year, the Vatican erected the Diocese of Phoenix, taking part of its territory from the Diocese of Gallup.

 The second bishop of Gallup was Bishop Jerome J. Hastrich from the Diocese of Madison, named by Pope Paul VI in 1969.
 Pope John Paul II named Donald Pelotte as coadjutor archbishop in 1986 to assist Hastrich.
 When Hastrich retired in 1990, Pelotte automatically succeeded him as bishop of Gallup.
 Pelotte was the first Native American Catholic bishop in the United States, an Abenaki from Maine.